argonautproject/us-core-patient-data-feed/spec.md

 ### 6.2 Resource Support

 1. Servers SHALL support at least one resource type from the list in Table 1.
-2. Servers MAY support additional resource tyoes described on the [Additional Resources](additionalresources.md) page.
+2. Servers MAY support additional resource types described on the [Additional Resources](additionalresources.md) page.
 3. Servers supporting the following profiles SHALL support subscriptions for their resources:
    - US Core DocumentReference Profile
    - US Core Encounter Profile
    - US Core DiagnosticReport Profile for Laboratory Results Reporting
    - US Core Laboratory Result Observation Profile
+4. Servers MAY enable subscriptions for a limited set of profiles on supported resources by adjusting any necessary filters (e.g., `category` or `type`; see Section 5.2 for details on adjustments).

 ### 6.3 Filter Support